aimms/how-to/C_Language/172-use-stop-criteria.rst

 How to set Stop Criteria for Math Programs
 ==============================================

 When you solve a Mathematical Program in AIMMS, the default behavior is that AIMMS will let the solver solve the problem to (local) optimality.
-There might be situations where you want to stop the solve procedure after a set time period, or once a solution within 10% of the best value is available.
+There might be situations where you want to stop the solve procedure after a set time period, or once a solution within x % of the best value is available.
 This article will show you how to apply different stop criteria to a ``solve`` statement in AIMMS.

 Available Stop Criteria